oracle/graal/docs/CONTRIBUTING.md

 When creating a pull request, make sure you designate an assignee to ensure the request is processed in a timely manner.

-Before submitting a pull request please run "mx gate" to validate that your changes do not break tests and conform with the coding conventions.
+Before submitting a pull request please run `mx gate` to validate that your changes do not break tests and conform with the coding conventions.

 Please comply with the guidelines for commit messages and PR